-Director in Class I (term expiring in 2022)
+Director in Class II (term expiring 2024)

-Julie A. Lagacy, age 54 - Director since 2017
+Julie A. Lagacy, age 55 - Director since 2017

-Vice President with responsibility for the Enterprise Strategy Division at Caterpillar Inc. (NYSE: CAT).
-Caterpillar is a manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines and diesel-electric locomotives with 2020 sales and revenues of \$41.7 billion.
-Ms. Lagacy joined Caterpillar in 1988, and served as Product and Commercial Manager from 1999 until 2004, Human Resources Manager from 2004 until 2006, Senior Business Resource Manager (Global Mining) from 2006 until 2012, and Chief Financial Officer (Global Mining) from 2012 until 2013.
+Chief Sustainability and Strategy Officer at Caterpillar Inc. (NYSE: CAT).
+Caterpillar is a manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines and diesel-electric locomotives with 2021 sales and revenues of \$51 billion.
+Ms. Lagacy joined Caterpillar in 1988 and served as Product and Commercial Manager from 1999 until 2004, Human Resources Manager from 2004 until 2006, Senior Business Resource Manager (Global Mining) from 2006 until 2012, and Chief Financial Officer (Global Mining) from 2012 until 2013.
 From 2013 until 2014, Ms. Lagacy served as Vice President (Financial Services Division) and served as Vice President of Global Information Services and Chief Information Officer from 2014 until 2020.
 In her current position, Ms. Lagacy reports to Caterpillar's Chairman and Chief Executive Officer and collaborates with leaders across Caterpillar to focus on the continued execution of Caterpillar's strategy for long-term profitable growth.